Wigmore Street - the Debenhams Building

-Contempory view of the Debenhams building, Wigmore Street.
+Contempory views of the Debenhams building, Wigmore Street.

-Walking along Wigmore Street, the most distinctive building, occupying almost a whole block frontage from the corner of Wimpole Street, with a raised central tower higher than other buildings on the street, is the former Debenhams building.
-It has no connection with today's Department store chain of the same name.
+Walking along Wigmore Street, the most distinctive building, at nos.
+27-37 Wigmore Street, occupying almost a whole block frontage from the corner of Wimpole Street, with a raised central tower higher than other buildings on the street, is the former Debenhams building [Debenhams and Freebody].

 The building is completely clad in white Carrara tiles by Doulton, which have lived up to their manufacturer's boast of being resistant to time and London pollution.
 The building is in an Edwardian Baroque style, with touches of art nouveau, and dates from 1906-7, the work of the architects William Wallace and James Gibson.
-The central entrance, beneath the tower, is flanked by three bays on each side, and an extra bay to the Wimpole Street side.
+The central entrance, beneath the tower, is flanked by three double bays on each side (i.e. the arches at ground floor level are each double width, thus with two windowed bays above), and an extra bay to the Wimpole Street side.
 Arched windows, pillars and festooned wreaths abound, giving an impression of grandness and opulence.

 The two central figures, in Doulton Carrara ware.